LMSchrader/RunningApp/README.md

 # Description
-Andorid running app for Android 8 and higher.
+Android running app for Android 8 and higher.

 It offers the following:
 - the creation of an individual running plan